 Tina Brown

 His most recent investigation revealed that at least 34 Catholic priests and missionaries moved to the Pacific Islands after they abused or allegedly abused children in the United States, Britain, Australia, and New Zealand.
 In at least 13 cases, Church officials knew the men had been accused or convicted before the transfers, shielding them from scrutiny.
 In at least three cases, the men reoffended in the Pacific.
-The investigation was published on the front page of The New York Times on the same day that Pope Francis made his first visit to a Pacific Island nation.
+The New York Times published the investigation on its front page on the same day that Pope Francis made his first visit to a Pacific Island nation.

-For his journalism, he has received the Ochberg Fellowship to study trauma-informed reporting at Columbia University’s Dart Center, the FASPE Fellowship to study journalistic ethics in Germany and Poland, and the Lynton Fellowship in Book Writing from Columbia University.
-He has received funding to report on colonisation and the environment in the Pacific from the Pulitzer Center for Crisis Reporting and the Acland Foundation.
+He has received the Ochberg Fellowship to study trauma-informed reporting at Columbia University’s Dart Center, the FASPE Fellowship to study journalistic ethics in Germany and Poland, and the Lynton Fellowship in Book Writing from Columbia University.
+He has received funding to report on colonization and the environment in the Pacific from the Pulitzer Center for Crisis Reporting and the Acland Foundation.
 In 2022, Pete was awarded a Fulbright Scholarship to study at Columbia Journalism School in New York.
 He also received scholarships from Universities New Zealand and the Association of Foreign Press Correspondents for his study.
 Outside of journalism, he aspires to complete all of the Great Walks in Aotearoa.